airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `property_hubspot_owner_id` | The ID of the owner associated with the call.
 This field determines the user listed as the call creator on the record timeline.
 PLEASE NOTE: This field will only be populated for connectors utilizing the HubSpot v3 API version.
 For the pre HubSpot v3 versions, this value may be found within the parent `engagement` table.  | `engagements_calls.properties.hubspot_owner_id` | 🟢 0.70 | This field has a moderate confidence match based on the HubSpot API version context. |
 | `property_hubspot_team_id` | The ID of the team associated with the call.
 This field determines the team listed as the call creator on the record timeline.
 PLEASE NOTE: This field will only be populated for connectors utilizing the HubSpot v3 API version.  | `engagements_calls.properties.hubspot_team_id` | 🟢 0.70 | This field has a moderate confidence match based on the HubSpot API version context. |

-### Mapping from Airbyte `deals` to Fivetran `deal`
+### Mapping: Airbyte `deals` to Fivetran `deal`

 - Table Match Confidence Score: 🟢 0.75
 - Table Completion Score: 🟢 0.70

-#### Evaluation

-The table mapping reflects a generally good match between source and target tables, as most fields are correctly mapped.
-However, there are a few fields that could not be matched and are marked as 'MISSING', which affects completion.
+- Summary Self-Evaluation: _The table mapping reflects a generally good match between source and target tables, as most fields are correctly mapped.
+However, there are a few fields that could not be matched and are marked as 'MISSING', which affects completion._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |